Jayhyung/TSCB-CCV/README.md

 tscb Y W M [if] [in], qk() seed() reps() fe
 ```

 Where Y is an outcome variable, W a binary treatment variable and M is a variable indicating the group over which clustering is calculated.
+The option `qk()` is required, and must take values between 0 and 1 indicating the proportion of clusters sampled (1 implies all clustered are sampled).
 We provide an example based on the 2000 US Census, discussed in the introduction of [Abadie et al (2023)](#references).

 ### OLS Estimates
 ```s